robert-j-webb/stackedit/safe eval.md

 Arithmetic eval is actually the second step of the function I’m proposing.
 The first step is providing inputs into the formula via interpolation.

+>What!
+Why would you ever need to do that!
+You're writing crazy code!

+Just wait a second, let me explain a use case.

 ### Let’s consider a scenario like this:

 User Marsha is making a shop for their hard earned neopets loot.
 They want to encourage loyalty, so they want to have a discount if a customer is a repeat buyer.
 They go into their shop editor and they select, `add a discount to all products.` Then, rather than selecting a flat rate like just 1%, they instead indicate they want to use a formula.
 Then, from a list of variables, they select `number of previous items purchased.` Then, they are provided with this screen to enter their prices in: